 Your doctor also may recommend that you stop drinking all alcoholic beverages for a while.
 Then you can start again, perhaps trying just one of your go-to drinks at a time.
 If the reactions return with specific drinks, then you know which ones cause problems for you.

 There is, of course, the remote possibility that you are allergic to alcohol.
 Symptoms of that include:

 - Trouble breathing

 - Stomach cramps

 - Anaphylaxis, which is a severe reaction that can include a rapid, weak pulse, nausea, and vomiting.
-If you have this, call 911.
+If you have this, swelling or trouble breathing, Call 911.

 If you have an alcohol allergy, it doesn’t take much to trigger reactions.
-Two teaspoons of wine or a mouthful of beer is enough.
+Two teaspoons of wine or a mouthful of beer may be enough.